 Royal Hawaiian Band

-The Royal Hawaiian Band performs and marches in over 300 concerts and parades each year but they offer weekly public performances on Fridays at ‘Iolani Palace and Sundays at the Kapi‘olani Park Bandstand.
+The Royal Hawaiian Band performs and marches in over 300 concerts and parades each year but they offer weekly public performances on most Fridays at ‘Iolani Palace and Sundays at the Kapi‘olani Park Bandstand.
+Check out the schedule here

 Royal Hawaiian Center Classes and Entertainment